 There is a practice where by the vendor nominates a sales price and indicates to the agent that anything over and above that figure is payment to the agency, on introduction of a buyer that results in a sale.
 Consider the following:

 You have the right to negotiating the commission as does the agency.
-Ultimately the commission is a small part of the sale during your discussions should the agent be unable to justify or negotiate to protect its own income, would that agency be able to negotiate the best sales price on the day, on your behalf, or are they just desperate?
+Ultimately the commission is a small part of the sale during your discussions should the agent be unable to justify or negotiate to protect thier own income, would that agent be able to negotiate the best selling price on the day, on your behalf, or are they just desperate?

-At the moment there is a belief in the Vanuatu market that it is not necessary to advertise a property in order to secure a buyer at the highest and best price.
-More than likely this opinion is held by those with little or no professional training and who see the preparation and running of an advertising campaign and the enquiry it will create as a daunting task.
+At the moment there is a belief in the Vanuatu real estate market that it is not necessary to advertise a property in order to secure a buyer.
+More than likely this opinion is held by those with little or no professional training and who see the preparation and running of an advertising campaign and the inquiry it will create as a daunting task.

 This is nonsense!

-There are two key factors that will attract enquiry to your property from the market:
+There are two key factors that will attract inquiry to your property from the market:

 When you attract a buyer using this method you are pitching to a purchaser with a certain mind set so when it comes time to negotiate you have nowhere to go.

 The more people who know that your property is on the market, the easier it will to find the person that will pay your asking price.
-You never know, the ideal buyer could be your next door neighbour's sister.
-It is a well-accepted and proven fact that a broadly based property marketing campaign will achieve competitive interest from the buying public and therefore the best chances of a sale at the highest price.
+You never know, the ideal buyer could be your next door neighbour’s sister.
+It is common sense, that a broadly based marketing campaign will achieve competitive interest from the buying public and therefore the best chances of a sale at the highest price.